RolfCloud42/AzureMCTHelper/README.md

 ### Tenants section

-In the tenants section you list the tenants name and IDs you want to authenticate against.
+In the tenants section, list the tenants name and IDs you want to authenticate against.
 Both values, Name and ID, are needed for a successful login.
 The tenants section fills a dropdown list in the GUI.
 The script will not work properly without this information and you need at least one entry.

 ### Accounts section

-In this section you can list the user account names you want to use in your script.
+In this section, list the user account names you want to use in your script.
 There will be no passwords stored.
-From your list you can pick one entry to become your default account by setting the value of the respective variable `$script:DefaultAccount` to its numbered place in the list.
+From your list, pick one entry to become your default account by setting the value of the respective variable `$script:DefaultAccount` to its numbered place in the list.
 The DefaultAccount will be added to the login textbox, but you can always overwrite the value in the textbox during the runtime of the script.
 > Remember that the numbering starts with zero (0).
-This is an optional configuration and the script will work properly without this information unless you set a value of the variable `$script:DefaultAccount` and this value does not exist.
+This is an optional configuration and the script will work properly without this information unless the value of the variable `$script:DefaultAccount` is incorrect.